 - Application Deadline: Open Until Filled

-Demonstrated experience in synthesis and characterization of transition-metal coordination compounds, new ligand structures, and/or inorganic clusters by scientific publications in relevant journals is desired
+Demonstrated experience in synthesis and characterization of transition-metal coordination compounds and new ligand structures by scientific publications in relevant journals is desired

 Good interpersonal, verbal, and written communication skills.
 Good skill in data processing, evaluation, and interpretation.
-Working in an interdisciplinary research team setting
+Good skill in working in an interdisciplinary research team setting

 Some knowledge of and experimental expertise in one or more of the following techniques is a plus: absorbance and fluorescence spectroscopy, electrochemistry, transient optical spectroscopy, X-ray scattering, X-ray absorption spectroscopy

 This level of knowledge is typically achieved through a formal education in inorganic chemistry or related disciplines at the Ph.D. degree level with 0 to 3 years of experience or equivalent in the scientific application of this knowledge and practical laboratory experience

 Time TypeFull time

 As an equal employment opportunity and affirmative action employer, and in accordance with our core values of impact, safety, respect, integrity and teamwork, Argonne National Laboratory is committed to a diverse and inclusive workplace that fosters collaborative scientific discovery and innovation.
 In support of this commitment, Argonne encourages minorities, women, veterans and individuals with disabilities to apply for employment.
 Argonne considers all qualified applicants for employment without regard to age, ancestry, citizenship status, color, disability, gender, gender identity, gender expression, genetic information, marital status, national origin, pregnancy, race, religion, sexual orientation, veteran status or any other characteristic protected by law.